-ZSR’s Community Based Strategy includes two approaches -- a Collaborative Problem-Solving approach and a Community Progress Fund.
-Through the Colloborative Problem-Solving approach, ZSR will support a select number of community efforts that use inclusive, collaborative and resourceful processes to authentically engage the community to tackle challenges and work towards solutions.
+Through the Collaborative Problem-Solving approach, ZSR will support a select number of community efforts that use inclusive, collaborative and resourceful processes to authentically engage the community to tackle challenges and work towards solutions.
 In particular, we seek to fund proposals that work across sectors (public, private, nonprofit) and/or geographic lines (municipal, county, etc.), are built on existing community assets, use a racial equity lens, and/or bring people together across identity or ideology.
 We intend to dedicate a significant portion of our grant support, in this approach, to efforts that actively enhance racial and/or economic equity.
 While ZSR is aware that there is a lot of community-level collaboration already occurring across North Carolina, we will prioritize Collaborative Problem-Solving investments to incentivize new, innovative or non-traditional collaborations, and to encourage existing collaborations to operate in new ways.

 Click here for a list of terms and examples of resources that might advance your thinking or help determine if your work aligns with ZSR's core principles of promoting collaborative, inclusive and resourceful processes.
 Printable summary also available from this link.

 Dedicating a funding strategy explicitly focused on community-level change represents a significant shift in the way that ZSR has approached grantmaking at the local level in recent years.
-In addition, as part of our commitment to being a learning organization and learning alongside communities through our Community-Based Strategy, ZSR has partnered with MDC – a Durham-based nonprofit focused on equity and opportunity with deep experience in collaborative community change – to assist the Foundation.
-MDC will contribute to ZSR’s learning agenda and support the Foundation in responding to questions from potential applicants about Collaborative Problem-Solving grants over the coming months.
+In addition, as part of our commitment to being a learning organization and learning alongside communities through our Community-Based Strategy, ZSR has partnered with MDC – a Durham-based nonprofit focused on equity and opportunity with deep experience in collaborative community change – to assist the Foundation by contributing to the learning agenda of both ZSR and the initial cohort of Collaborative Problem-Solving grantees.

 Email firstname.lastname@example.org with questions about ZSR's Collaborative Problem-Solving approach.